Do I need nature or science papers-title

 HIGH IMPACT FACTORS LEAD TO MORE INTRAMURAL FUNDING IN ACADEMIA

-In most Western countries impact factors are a key element to evaluate the research output of an academic institution.
-This is important to justify current and future funding by the government.
 Impact factors may also substantially influence the position of universities in international rankings.
-Therefore, most if not all Western research institutions included impact factors as well as attracted grants (which are also partially based on previous impact factors) in their list of key performance indicators (KPI).
-Therefore, intramural (=internal) funding in research institutions is often used to stimulate and promote research which leads to higher impact factors.
+Therefore, most, if not all, Western research institutions included impact factors and grants (which are often also partially based on previous impact factors) in their list of key performance indicators (KPI).

-BETTER JOB CHANCES IN ACADEMIA
+HIGH IMPACT FACTORS LEAD TO BETTER JOB CHANCES IN ACADEMIA

 PhD students and postdocs often overestimate the significance of the impact factors of their publications for a job in the industry or in the public sector.
 Striking research from ECOOM shows that there is a considerable mismatch of the PhD students’ expectations and the real needs of the industry.
 Quite often transferable skills such as being a good team player are much more important to get a good job in the industry sector than research skills and scientific knowledge.